Why Everyday Cheapskate?

 How to get started

 You’ve already taken the first step—you’re here, and I’m so happy to see you.
-When you sign up for free membership, I’ll start sending my best ideas, tips, tricks, and home hacks for how to save time and money—via email daily!
+When you sign up for free membership, I’ll send my best ideas, tips, tricks, and home hacks for saving time and money—via email daily!

 It was a really bad day.
 Possibly the worst day of my life.
 So I did what I suppose any woman who’d ruined her husband’s life and managed to throw their home into foreclosure would do: I had a meltdown.